jarrettdev/Kaggle-Ranch/README.md

 - Organizes datasets with their model performances.

+- For every dataset scraped:

+    - Preprocessing

+        - Detect continuous and categorical variables.

+        - Normalize and impute data.

+    - For every target variable:
         - Compare performance on 27 models + a neural network.
-    - Outputs model performance and processed data in CSV format for every dataset.
+        - Output model performance and processed data in CSV format for every dataset.

-- Preprocessing

-    - Detects continuous and categorical variables.

-    - Normalizes and imputes data.
+        - Save plots + csvs of XGBoost Feature Importances.

 - Makes use of FastAI for preprocessing and uses TabNet as a baseline model.